SianJade/keto-subscription-box/README.md

 The site itself allows for customers to customize their box contents to an extent.
 The contents of each month's box will always be unknown until the customer receives the box, however, the option is available for customers to input any dietary restrictions, allergies, or food intolerances upon the creation of their account via a small form with dropdown menus - this ensures customers are not receiving items which they cannot use in their box each month, or putting them at risk of exposure to allergens - these preferences will be saved for future reference along with the rest of the customer's information.

 The site also allows for purchases of individual items via a seperate online shop, where users can purchase items featured in past boxes as well as products which have not been featured in boxes at all.
 This allows users who do not wish to receive unknown items each month, or who perhaps cannot afford to pay for a monthly box to still browse and purchase keto products that they wish to try or that they know they will like.
-The store allows for users to filter products by their price, or item category such as drinks or snacks for ease of browsing.

 An ER model and wireframes for this project across all screen sizes can be found in the Wireframes folder, which is located within Static folder in the GitHub repository.